sundas586/Feature-Engineering/README.md

 ![b](https://user-images.githubusercontent.com/33677647/201708780-aed3706e-a9cb-4c56-b2c3-a53268d65ff4.JPG) <br/><br/>
  <br/>
 After dividing our dataset in two clusters, the center of each cluster is calculated, and then the centroids are placed on those centers.

+**ALERT!!!**<br/>
+If features of your data do not have same scales, model will to find the center of a cluster correct,<br/>
+so if the data features have different scales, please scale them before putting data to the model

 ![a](https://user-images.githubusercontent.com/33677647/201710363-c9acc86f-7ad6-4864-9773-a42d650637be.JPG)
 ![b](https://user-images.githubusercontent.com/33677647/201710384-290c94f3-fd62-4905-a655-fd5c12a575e4.JPG)